Something had to change. So, after saving my pennies, I took the plunge and had my legs professionally lasered. It was life-changing.

 Effort & convenience with at-home devices

 If you suffer from shaving irritation a few at-home machines may be better suited to you.
-Some brands say you can wax or epilate before your treatments (but results are always faster when shaving).
+Philips say you can wax or epilate before your treatments (but results are always faster when shaving).

 With professional sessions you must shave.